Municipalidad-de-Las-Heras/Docs/Writerside/topics/Instalar-Tomcat.md

-# Instalar Tomcat
+# Install Tomcat

 ## Quick Overview of Tomcat

 Tomcat is a Java application server designed to deploy [Java Servlets](https://www.digitalocean.com/community/tutorials/servlet-tutorial-java) and [JSPs](https://www.digitalocean.com/community/tutorials/servlet-jsp-tutorial) on your system.
 Developed by the Apache Software Foundation, it is one of the most widely used Java applications and web servers.

 Tomcat was created in an effort towards making an HTTP server which was purely built on Java and allowed Java code operations.